hashintel/labs/apps/sim-core/README.md

  Additional utility packages also exist to facilitate minor conveniences.

  While each package can be built and run separately using the `yarn` commands within its package (see the given package's package.json file for guidance), the most common commands you will run are:
+ - `yarn start:core`, to rebuild everything and then host the hCore application
- - `yarn serve:core`, to rebuild everything and then host the hCore application
+ - `yarn serve:core`, to rebuild everything and then host the hCore application, in development mode
  - `yarn`, to rebuild everything.
  - `yarn fmt`, to apply formatting to source code when doing development work